 - Including prices on your website

-Each of these plays a part in ensuring you’re attracting the right audience and gaining more qualified leads.
 The first is ensuring your website makes it clear who your product or service is for.
-Are you a high-end provider, or do you service the budget-end of the market?
-It might seem counterintuitive to add prices to your website if you’re not eCommerce, but even using a ‘starting from £X’ helps users determine if your service or product is even close to their price range before they enquire.
+For example, are you a high-end provider, or do you service the budget-end of the market?
+It might seem counterintuitive to add prices to your website if you’re not eCommerce, but even using a starting from £X helps users determine if your service or product is close to their price range before they enquire.
 The starting from element also tells them that your price varies and that this is just a guideline.
+Each of these plays a part in ensuring you’re attracting the right audience and gaining more qualified leads.

-We’ve already discussed the importance of FAQs, and by simply answering sales questions that your prospects might have and allowing them to self-service, you can avoid them contacting you if, ultimately, they’re not the right fit or you don’t offer what they’re looking for.
+We’ve already discussed the importance of FAQs.
+By simply answering sales questions that your prospects might have and allowing them to self-service, you can avoid them contacting you if, ultimately, they’re not the right fit or you don’t offer what they’re looking for.

 A detailed briefing form might look meaty and intimidating, but if someone is keen to work with your business, they’ll take the time to complete it.
 This way, when the enquiry lands in your inbox, you’ll know whether or not it’s a worthy lead and how to pursue it.
 It will also help you determine very early on whether or not that enquiry will turn into a customer, based on how they answer your questions.

 Following up valid enquiries